Do loyalty programs work in B2B companies?

 The program focused on two key components.
 Learn & Earn awarded points for completing educational modules, while Sell & Earn rewarded partners for server sales.
 This dual approach helped partners build expertise while driving revenue.

-The results were remarkable.
+The results were significant.
 LEAP participants sold 7x more Lenovo products than non-participants, and the program exceeded its educational completion targets by 200% and revenue targets by 40%.

 HP created Planet Partners to help business customers manage end-of-life technology sustainably.
-The program offered a comprehensive solution for recycling and repurposing everything from ink cartridges to enterprise hardware.
+The program offered a comprehensive solution for recycling and repurposing everything from ink cartridges to enterprise hardware, which set it apart from purely transactional loyalty programs.

 The program took a multi-tiered approach, offering cash incentives for trade-ins while also providing free recycling options.
 Partners could choose to extend device life through upgrades, trade in equipment for value, or recycle materials that couldn’t be reused.
 By helping partners meet their own sustainability targets, HP strengthened customer relationships while advancing its environmental mission.